 The first all-wheel drive Porsche 911 and winner of the 1984 Paris-Dakar Rally

 The popularity of those early rally cars has led to some companies offering Safari-style conversions for old 911s.
 Several famous Porsche tuning houses, such as Gemballa, Ruf and Singer, have also teased their own modern successors.

 Porsche itself investigated the idea of a modern 911 Safari with a secret concept developed in 2012.
 Known as the 911 Vision Safari, the concept was based on the 991-generation 911 and never ended up receiving the green light for production.
 It looks like this won't be the case with the current 992-generation 911.

 The 911 Vision Safari concept featured raised suspension and flared wheel arches, just like we see on these testers.
 It also had underbody protection and roof-mounted lights.

-A Safari-style 911 from Porsche would likely be aimed at buyers in markets like China and Russia, where drivers are often faced with poor road conditions that make it difficult to daily a low-slung sports car, hence the popularity of performance SUVs in those markets.
-We’re sure a few would turn up in the United States, too, given the popularity of high-riding models here.
+A Safari-style 911 from Porsche would likely be aimed at buyers in markets like China and Russia, where drivers are often faced with poor road conditions that make it difficult to daily a low-slung sports car, hence the popularity of performance crossovers in those markets.
+We’re sure a few would turn up in the U.S., too, given the popularity of high-riding models here.
 Heck, it could even prove popular in Porsche's home market of Germany where parking with two wheels up on the curb is often necessary.
-Currently we expect the car to be revealed in 2022 as a 2023 model.
+Currently we expect the car to be revealed in 2023 as a 2024 model.